 Some examples of questions you can ask an applicant’s references include:

 - What are ______ ‘s strengths?
 What about their weaknesses?

-- What is this applicant’s biggest accomplishment?
+- Tell me about this applicant’s biggest accomplishment.

 - On a scale of 1-10, how strong are _____ ‘s communication skills?